Seanny123/seanaubin.github.io/content/post/2020-03-14-Eternal-Disagreements.md

 categories = ["Programming", "Software"]
 +++

-Differentiating concrete concepts from vague categories is an essential step to mastering a domain of knowledge.
+Differentiating concrete concepts from fuzzy categories is an essential step to mastering a domain.
 This took me years in Computer Science, because practitioners are more likely to argue in a circular manner, rather than participate in an adversarial collaboration.
 Thus, for all the noobs out there, here is a list of unanswerable questions, to either steer clear of or to dive into.
-But at the very least, you should know that if someone claims to have an ultimate answer to any of these questions, they're a gosh-darned liar.
+But at the very least, you should know that if someone claims to have an unassailable answer to any of these questions, they're a gosh-darned liar.

 # What makes a language functional vs. object-oriented?